brybarrett/Harry-Yates/README.md

 Hi, I'm Harry,

-A British Web Developer focused on TypeScript, React, and Three.js.
+A Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->

 Based in Stockholm, where the temperature is 5°C, right now scattered clouds meander across the sky, each seemingly avoiding one another in an exercise of awkward social distancing.

 <!-- WEATHER_END -->

 <p align="left">